AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-displays-out-of-stock-products.md

 1. Create a category, add products.
 (Example: Category = _Jeans_, Product1 = _Blue Jeans_, Product2 = _Black Jeans_)
 1. Make all products in the category out of stock.
 1. Set **[!UICONTROL Display Out-of-Stock Products]** to *No*.
-1. On the storefront, enter "Jeans" in the search field.
+1. On the storefront, enter *Jeans* in the search field.
 1. Click **[!UICONTROL View All]** in the pop-up.

 <u>Expected result</u>: